GamerAdi/Samosa/README.md

 # Samosa
-This recipe is the perfect snack for all and it also loved by all -Aditya Jain
+This recipe is the perfect snack for all and it also loved by all.....

 ENJOY!!